 This addresses the prediction of the magnitude and significance of the environmental impact.
 Whenever possible or feasible to determine the magnitude and significance of impacts, it is generally agreed that the quantitative change due to the impact be compared.
 Details of impacts at each phase of the mining operations should be discussed.
-This should include impacts of exploration, impacts of mine construction, impacts of mine operations and impacts of mine closure.
+This should include impacts of mine exploration, construction, operations and closure.